ramamet/hmdR/README.md

 @
 -----
-For further development or bugs in the package, please contact me by `ramamet4@gmail.com`.
+If you like to contribute further on this package or bugs, please respond me by `ramamet4@gmail.com`.